Hempsale History, Family Crest & Coats of Arms

 - Origins Available:

 Early Origins of the Hempsale family

 The surname Hempsale was first found in the West Riding of Yorkshire at Embsay, with Eastby, a township, in the parish and union of Skipton, E. division of the wapentake of Staincliffe and Ewcross.
 "This place was distinguished for its priory, founded in 1120, for Augustine canons, by William de Meschines and his wife Cecilia de Romili, and which, after flourishing for about thirty years, was removed by their daughter Adeliza to Bolton: a chapel was continued long after its removal. "

 Early History of the Hempsale family

-Another 167 words (12 lines of text) covering the years 163 and 1631 are included under the topic Early Hempsale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hempsale research.
+Another 84 words (6 lines of text) covering the years 163 and 1631 are included under the topic Early Hempsale History in all our PDF Extended History products and printed products wherever possible.

 Hempsale Spelling Variations